 In order to see Wix at its mind-blowing best, you will need to spend some time picking out the right tools, finding the right approaches, and accidentally messing up a few sites.
 It’s worth it – after a while, this turns into the most comprehensive and brilliant website builder experience currently available on the market.

 And just so you don’t say I didn’t warn you – this Wix review is quite beefy.
-So, you can click to read the full conclusion here, or use one of the links in the table below you read the part that interests you the most.
+So, you can click to read the full conclusion here.

 Wix pros and cons

 - Some editor options can be intimidating at first

 Wix offers a whopping total of 8 plans – ranging from completely free, to $39/month.
 Five of these plans are focused on regular professional sites, while the other three are tailored specifically for eCommerce.
 Overall, the prices are fairly reasonable, and within the industry’s standard.